Google Calendar | RefreshToken

 Using RefreshToken

-The first time you Authenticate, use OnAuthToken event to save the RefreshToken if exists, you can save in an INIFile for example:
+The first time you authenticate, use the OnAuthToken event to save the RefreshToken if it exists.
+You can save it in an INI file, for example:

 procedure OnGoogleCalendarAuthToken(Sender: TObject; const TokenType, Token, Data: string);